Need to talk? Call 1800 882 436.

 • It's best to wait 4 to 6 months before returning to your previous level of physical activity.

-What are the benefits of exercise after pregnancy?
+What are the benefits of exercising after my pregnancy?

-Regular exercise after you've had a baby will:
+Regular exercise benefits everyone and has lasting positive effects on your health.
+Exercising after you've had a baby will:

 • strengthen and tone your muscles